trustoverip/tswg-did-method-webs-specification/spec/core.md

 A GET on that URL MUST return the [[ref: KERI event stream]] for the AID in the `did:webs` identifier.
 The [[ref: KERI event stream]] MUST be CESR-formatted (media type of application/cesr) and the KERI events must be verifiable using the KERI rules.

-The following are some example `did:webs` DIDs and their corresponding DID document and [[ref: KERI event stream]] URLs, based on the examples from the [DID Web Specification](https://github.com/w3c-ccg/did-method-web/), but with the (faked) AID
+The following are some example `did:webs` DIDs and their corresponding DID documents and [[ref: KERI event stream]] URLs, based on the examples from the [DID Web Specification](https://github.com/w3c-ccg/did-method-web/), but with the (faked) AID
 `12124313423525` added: